Escanaba River

-In his poem The Song of Hiawatha, Henry Wadsworth Longfellow describes how Hiawatha "crossed the rushing Esconaba".
+The name of this large river system and the community of Escanaba were derived from an Ojibwa (Chippewa) Indian word meaning “flat rock".

 It is a wide river that cuts into limestone beds.
+The water has a brown to orange color due to the presence of iron deposits in the surrounding area.
 The upper river is rocky and scenic and supports brook, brown and some rainbow trout throughout along with warmwater species in the impoundments.
-John D. Voelker, writing as Robert Traver, authored fishing stories set on the Escanaba in Trout Madness.
+The main Escanaba River is known for its pools and rapids.